 Selene construct their yachts with FRP – fibre re-enforced plastic.
 This basically means its made of fibre glass.
 The superstructure is manufactured using two different techniques – hand-laid lamination together with vacuum resin infusion, depending on the component.

 The process starts with a mould.
 They first lay a barrier coat into the mould, which helps when it comes to release.
 The next layer is the gel coat layer which is sprayed inside the mould.
-This is the outside “shiny” later for fibreglass which ultimately gives the boat a great look.
+This is the outside “shiny” layer for fibreglass which ultimately gives the boat a great look.
 The workers then manually lay layer upon layer of fibreglass matting, rolled and brushed with resin, over and over again.
 This creates the strong structure of the hull shell itself.

-The hull is reinforced with longitudinal stringers running full length on both port and starboard sides of the boat.
+The hull is reinforced with longitudinal stringers (wooden frame) running full length on both port and starboard sides of the boat.
 There is also a transverse frame system.
 The stringer system re-enforces the strength of the hull.

 Release of the Hull